johnmbender/MarCombat-1.0/README.md

 A game, to conquer the world.

 # TO DO, IN ORDER:
+- positioning of conversation sprites is wonky - normalize that

 1: Conversation scene
     - clear up text speed - fast when it shouldn't be